The Victorian healthcare system focuses on providing patient-centered care that is timely, appropriate and effective.

 Patient-centred care is responsive to individual differences, cultural diversity and the preferences of people receiving care.
 Patient-centred care is supported by information, systems and services that meet patient needs.

 Victoria's ambulance services respond to people who are seriously ill or severely injured.

 Non-emergency patient transport (NEPT) is for patients who need clinical monitoring during transport, but do not require a time-critical ambulance response.

 Victorian acute care includes admitted and non-admitted services such as critical care, surgical services, hospital in the home, specialist clinics, trauma and emergency services.

-Commercial first aid providers in Victoria will be licensed for the first time in 2021 under the Non-Emergency Patient Transport and First Aid Services Act 2003.
+Commercial first aid providers in Victoria, are licenced under the Non- Emergency Patient Transport and First Aid Services Act 2003.